deloarts/pytia-title-block/docs/SAMPLE_FILES.md

 restrictions.allow_locked_view | `bool` | If set to `false` the user cannot make any changes if the first view is locked.
-This helps to prevent changes after the document has been released. doc_types | `List[str]` | A list of available document types. tolerances | `List[str]` | A list of available tolerances. paths.catia | `str` | The absolute path to the CATIA executables. paths.local_dependencies | `str` | The folder where local local_dependencies (python wheel files) for the installer are stored. paths.release | `str` | The folder where the launcher and the app are released into.
+This helps to prevent changes after the document has been released. doc_types | `List[str]` | A list of available document types. tolerances | `List[str]` | A list of available tolerances. tables.tolerances.header_base | `str` | The table header name for the tolerance base value. tables.tolerances.header_min | `str` | The table header name for the tolerance minimum value. tables.tolerances.header_max | `str` | The table header name for the tolerance maximum value. tables.tolerances.positions | `List[Object]` | The table position depending on the paper size.
+Anchor is bottom right. paths.catia | `str` | The absolute path to the CATIA executables. paths.local_dependencies | `str` | The folder where local local_dependencies (python wheel files) for the installer are stored. paths.release | `str` | The folder where the launcher and the app are released into.